syncfusion-content/ej2-javascript-docs/ej2-javascript/diagram/group.md

 * The collection of group nodes can be dynamically added using 'addElements' method.Each time an element is added to the diagram canvas, the 'collectionChange' event will be triggered.

-The following code illustrates how to add a group nodes collection at runtime.
+The following code illustrates how to add group nodes collection at runtime.

 {% if page.publishingplatform == "typescript" %}